Tartar Sauce

 How To Use Tartar Sauce

-Tartar sauce is a versatile condiment that goes well with a variety of seafood dishes.
+Tartar sauce is a condiment that goes well with a variety of seafood dishes.
 Here are a few popular ways to use it:

 1. Fish and chips: Tartar Sauce is a classic pairing with crispy fried fish.
 We love it with our sheet pan Baked Fish and Chips.